humansis/field-app/README.md

-# Offline app
+# User app

-This application is made for vendors working for PIN in the field.
+This application is made for users working for PIN in the field.

 ## Project setup